 This place will help us to regenerate sore muscles and replenish our minerals - water in the pools is pumped deep from underground and is rich in nutrients.

 The main attractions are indoor and outdoor pools.
-There are loads of them - 8 indoor and 2 outdoor pools with 36°C thermal water, 1 pool with brine water, indoor swimming pool (16x8m) 28°C and outdoor swimming pool (25x10m) 30°C, indoor pool with iodized water (32°C), 7 thermal barrels with sulfur water (36°C).
+There are loads of them - 8 indoor and 2 outdoor pools with 36°C thermal water, 1 pool with brine water, an indoor swimming pool (16x8m) at 28°C and an outdoor swimming pool (25x10m) at 30°C, an indoor pool with iodized water (32°C), 7 thermal barrels with sulfur water (36°C).

-For children and fun seekers, there are water slides - pontoon, drop effect, family slide.
+For children and fun seekers, there are water slides - pontoon, drop effect, and family slide.

-If it's still not enough, there's also salt chamber and children steam room - a great option for the younger ones.
+If it's still not enough, there's also a salt chamber and children's steam room - a great option for the younger ones.
 Not too hot, with music and colourful lights.

-For sauna aficionados, there's saunarium available - BIO sauna with juniper, steam and aromatic saunas, infrared sauna.
+For sauna enthusiasts, there's a saunarium available - a BIO sauna with juniper, steam and aromatic saunas, and an infrared sauna.

-Our visit enhance mountain landscape which, on sunny days, is especially beautiful.
+Our visit enhances the mountain landscape which, on sunny days, is especially beautiful.

 If you would like to spend a night or two close to Chochołów Thermal Baths, then you can check available hotels here: